-If you live in Michigan, wintry weather and snow is a part of life.
+If you live in Michigan, wintry weather and snow are a part of life.
 Not only are residents required to keep their sidewalks and mailboxes free of snow and ice buildup, but drivers are also required to follow Michigan automobile snow removal laws.

 Yes.
 According to Michigan automobile snow removal laws, specifically MCL 257.709 of the Michigan Vehicle Code, drivers may not operate their vehicles when there is an object that impairs the driver’s vision.